sutrolabs/census-docs/basics/sync-monitoring/warehouse-writeback.md

 # Warehouse Writeback

-Census can provides row level details on the data you're syncing to service destination.
+Census can provides row level details on the data you're syncing to a destination.
 With these logs, you can answer common questions like:

 1. When was my data updated in the destination?
 2. Why did the destination's API reject records that I tried to sync?